wasimbaig/espcap/README.md

 # espcap

-espcap is a program that uses pyshark to capture packets from a pcap file or live from a network interface and index them with Elasticsearch.
-Since espcap uses pyshark - which provides a wrapper API to tshark - it can use wireshark dissectors to parse any protocol.
+espcap is a program that uses Pyshark to capture packets from a pcap file or live from a network interface and index them with Elasticsearch.
+Since espcap uses Pyshark - which provides a wrapper API to tshark - it can use wireshark dissectors to parse any protocol.

 ## Requirements

 1. tshark (included in Wireshark)
-2. pyshark 0.3.5
+2. Pyshark 0.3.5
 3. trollius 1.0.4
 4. Elasticsearch client for Python